verrazzano/docs/content/en/docs/applications/_index.md

 The same operator contains a MetricsTrait controller which processes MetricsTrait resources and adds annotations to related resources such as Deployments.

 Scope controllers read scope resources updated by the ApplicationConfiguration controller.
-The ApplicationConfiguration controller updates the scope resources with links to each Component to which the scope is applied.
+The ApplicationConfiguration controller updates the scope resources with references to each Component to which the scope is applied.

 ![](oam-flow.svg)